-The Peristyle is surrounded by the Cathedral of St. Dominus which was previously Roman mausoleum, entrance to the basement of the palace and the building which is the former temple of Jupiter.
+The Peristyle is surrounded by the Cathedral of St. Dominus, which was previously Roman mausoleum, entrance to the basement of the palace, and the former temple of Jupiter.

 Golden Gate is the name for north entrance to the palace.
 It is the most beautiful and preserved entrance.

 Entrance to the palace is free.
 Entrances to the Cathedral and surrounding buildings are charged.
 The price is 2-6 euros per building.